|GPS:||43.208, -123.565 Google Map · Climbing Area Map|

 Understanding the origins of the Tyee formation is still in its infancy.
 Pre-tectonic theories favored sediments from Klamath Mountain sources or ancient mountains once west of Coos Bay depositing into a high basin that is now exposed as high ridges through erosional processes (Snavely et al. 1964).
 More recently with an understanding of tectonics and the mineralogy of the Tyee Formation it appears possible that they formed from Southwest Idaho batholith sediments (Heller et al. 1985) carried by a prehistoric (Eocene) river that deposited in a deep sediment basin that was later uplifted to their current position and exposed through massive landslides and erosion.

 Perhaps the best advise for anyone wishing to climb at the Callahans for the first time is to go with someone who knows the area and its trails.
 The climbing area is within Weyerhaeuser's 209,000 acre Millicoma Tree Farm which stretches from Callahan Ridges west to Coos Bay.
 Weyerhaeuser sells both road access permits ($350 per year) and walk-in access permits ($75 per year).
 Currently the primary access into the climbing area is by way of a climber's trail from a gate at the end of Touchstone Road.
-Access from Touchstone Road is by way of a 1.25-mile trail that ties into a system of trails that thread across the upper third of the ridge.
+Access from Touchstone Road is by way of a 1-mile trail gaining 1,230 ft of elevation to where it ties into a system of trails that thread across the upper third of the ridge.
 The local communities of Roseburg, Melrose, and Lookingglass stand to benefit most from open recreational access to this climbing area.
 Yet, approaches to purchase the climbing area by local philanthropic interests have been unproductive.
 A significant loss to the local tourism economy.

 Currently the Callahans only sees sporadic use by climbers.
 Once popular but more remote areas (by trail) such as Fantasy Island and Orphan/Inca are now in need of TLC.
 Therefore, many of the once three to four star climbs have become dirty or mossy and now one to two star.
 With the exception of the Mind Planet/Turtle Rock area just about all bolting used quality stainless steel anchors that are still in great condition today.
 Plated anchors are beginning to show signs of wear, but appear to still be in good shape.
 All but the sunniest routes will need a little brushing if you are the first to climb at the beginning of each season.
 Brushes are available in a community gear box located at the base of Turtle Rock.